-16. Petitioner's case:

-- a.
+- 15. Petitioner's case: - a.
 Petitioner acquired the property in 2009 for \$113 at auction.
-He claims Respondent has it assessed for approximately 30 times the purchase price.
+Petitioner contends that between 2013 and 2017 there has been a slight decline in the assessment.
+He says the assessment is moving in the right direction, but it does not reflect the value of similar properties that would have been sold at the commissioners' auctions or the treasurer's auctions.
 Nowacki testimony. - b.
 Petitioner contends that 4030 W. 22nd Place is the only relevant sale on Respondent's spreadsheet.
-It is comparable to the subject property in location, size, and date.
-The adjusted sale price is \$1,500 for a property that is slightly smaller than the subject property.
-This sale reconciles with his requested value of \$1,700.
+That property is comparable to the subject property in location, size, and date of sale.
+The adjusted sale price is \$1,500 for a property that is slightly smaller than the subject.
+Petitioner contends that the price reconciles with his requested value of \$1,700.
 Nowacki testimony; Resp't Ex.
 3. - c.
-Petitioner argues that Respondent's sales are from all over the city.
-Petitioner claims the sales in Miller and Glen Park are very distant from the subject property's neighborhood where 95% to 100% of the properties are sold at tax sales.
-Petitioner contends that if Respondent is going to take an average of sales, he should take into consideration what people are actually paying for them.
-Further, the limited number of sales for an entire city indicates there is little market activity therein.
+Petitioner contends that he purchased dozens of properties in the subject area and paid between \$25 and \$100 for them.
+In fact, he claims that 95% of the sales in the subject neighborhood occur at auction.
+Neither Respondent's average nor median takes into consideration the vast number of properties sold at these sales.
+Furthermore, the limited number of sales for the entire city indicates there is little market activity.
 Nowacki testimony; Resp't Ex.
 3. - d.
-Petitioner is requesting an accurate assessment for 2013 so he can obtain accurate assessments for subsequent years.
+Petitioner contends the high taxes and assessments in the area cause people to abandon their properties.
+He claims that if the assessments were fair and accurate, it would create a normal community instead of a community fraught with criminality and favoritism.
 Nowacki testimony.